 Because it offers “high fidelity sound”.
 This might not mean much to you, but it means a lot to audiophiles that care about sound quality, so they’re more than willing to pay the extra mula.

-Spotify, on the other hand, aren’t worried about recreating the exact sound Elton John wanted to express on Goodbye Yellow Brick Road.
+Spotify, on the other hand, isn’t worried about recreating the exact sound Elton John wanted to express on Goodbye Yellow Brick Road.
 They concentrate on giving users an affordable service with a massive library.
 The difference between the two companies is an example of how pricing changes based on what customers value.

 There are a few main subscription pricing strategies:

-In the subscription economy things change quickly—be prepared to make tweaks and adjustments to your revenue model on a regular basis, as the market evolves and customers' needs change.
+In the subscription economy, things change quickly—be prepared to make tweaks and adjustments to your revenue model on a regular basis, as the market evolves and customers' needs change.

-Seeing that you have to win customers back to your service every billing cycle, top notch customer service isn’t just desirable for your subscription business, it’s essential.
+Seeing that you have to win customers back to your service every billing cycle, top-notch customer service isn’t just desirable for your subscription business, it’s essential.